Cannon from the Endeavour

 HM Bark Endeavour Replica in Sydney Harbour

 Searches for the lost cannons of the Endeavour started in 1886.
-Rewards were offered but after many failed attempts, it was not until 1969 when a research team using a magnetometer, locate the cannons.
+Rewards were offered, but after many failed attempts, it was not until 1969 when a research team using a magnetometer, locate the cannons.
 The recovery of the six cannons occurred one year before the 200th anniversary of Cook’s charting of the east coast of Australia.
-Conservation work on the cannons was undertaken by the Australian National Maritime Museum.
+The Australian National Maritime Museum undertook conservation work on the cannons.

 The six Cannons can be seen at the following Museums:

 - Australian National Maritime Museum, Sydney